shukriadams/tetrifact/docs/development.md

 ### Package

-A package is a collection of one or more files that are added to Tetrifact.
+A package is a conceputal collection of one or more files that are added to Tetrifact.
 A package is expected to have a unique name, assigned at creation, and this name will be used by you the user to retrieve the package again.
 Normally in a continuous integration setup, name corresponds one-to-one with a build id, which in turn usually corresponds with the version control revision id or hash from which the build was done.

+### Manifests

+A Manifest is a JSON file that lists all the files in a package, along with metadata describing the package.
+The manifest contains a collection of file paths that point to the files in a package.

 ### Repository